sophgo/sophon-demo/docs/Environment_Install_Guide_EN.md

 ### 4.1 Cross-compiling Environment Construction
 You need to build a cross-compilation environment on an x86 host using SOPHON SDK and package the header and library files that the program depends on into the soc-sdk directory.
-1. Install the cross-compilation tool chain
+1. Install the cross-compilation toolchain
-    **If the version your current cross-compilation tool chain is higher than the SoC environment**, then you will encounter this error when you running your program after cross-compilation: `/lib/aarch64-linux-gnu/libc.so.6: version 'GLIBC_2.33' not found`。
+    **If you already installed the cross-compilation toolchain**, You should notice if the version of your current cross-compilation toolchain is higher than the SoC environment, then you will encounter this error when you running your program after cross-compilation: `/lib/aarch64-linux-gnu/libc.so.6: version 'GLIBC_2.33' not found`。
     You can install gcc with lower version by downloading source from [release.linaro.org](https://releases.linaro.org/components/toolchain/binaries/7.5-2019.12/aarch64-linux-gnu/)

-    here we provide an example of ubuntu configuration：
+    Here we provide an cross-compilation toolchain configuration example of Ubuntu：
     ```bash
     sudo apt remove cpp-*-aarch64-linux-gnu #uninstall current toolchain, you can skip if you don't have any.